psychemedia/storytelling-notes/ross-may-hill-old-ellen.md

 FAMILY AFFLICTED WITH SUDDEN MADNESS, STRANGE SUPERSTITIONS IN AN ENGLISH VILLAGE.

-This amazing story of "witcheraft" comes from Newnham-on-Severn, Gloucestershire, where a middle-aged laborer named George Markey has been pronounced insane by Dr. Carleton, the medical officer.
+This amazing story of "witchcraft" comes from Newnham-on-Severn, Gloucestershire, where a middle-aged laborer named George Markey has been pronounced insane by Dr. Carleton, the medical officer.

 Markey is one of a large family, and married his second wife, a Gloucestershire girl, only last Easter.